Victor Neri: Personal life

 Neri is also a chef and owns a restaurant named Saute.
 In 2007, Neri took a break from the entertainment industry and spent three years in Bangkok, studying Culinary Arts in Le Cordon Bleu and moonlighting as a cook in a Thai restaurant.
 He also spent two and a half years in Hong Kong to work for an insurance company and more than a year in Beijing to study Mandarin.

-Neri also trained as a bomb disposal technician in the Philippine Coastguard and briefly worked in the Philippines' Bureau of Immigrations' fugitive search unit.
+Neri also trained as a bomb disposal technician in the Philippine Coast Guard and briefly worked in the Philippines' Bureau of Immigrations' fugitive search unit.

 Neri was a Catholic before joining Iglesia ni Cristo.

-Victor also worked in the DSWD as a Driver then to Assistant Secretary during President Duterte's term.
+He worked in the Department of Social Welfare and Development first as a Driver (Administrative Aide), then suddenly, Assistant Secretary for Visayas Affairs during the term of President Rodrigo Duterte.

-Actor and Ang Tv co-star Christopher Roxas is his close friend.
+Actor and Ang TV co-star Christopher Roxas is his close friend.

+Political career

+In October 2024, Neri filed his candidacy to run for mayor of Makati in 2025 as an independent.